hostmicrobe/hostmicrobe.github.io/_posts/microbiome/2017-07-10-cloudComputing.md

 ## Rinse and repeat
-To make sure you have mastered this part of the tutorial:
+Go through the steps below to make sure have mastered this tutorial:

-* close your terminal, reopen, and make sure you can reconnect with
+close your terminal, reopen, and make sure you can reconnect to your instance with
 {% highlight bash %}
 gcloud compute ssh instance-1
 {% endhighlight %}

-* relaunch the interactive
+relaunch the interactive metaphlan session
 {% highlight bash %}
 sudo ./Chiron/bin/phlan_interactive -l ~/data #always be sure to use the '-l ~/data'
 {% endhighlight %}

-* Go back to the your google cloud account, select the instance you've been working with (checkbox to the left of the instance), and choose 'Delete' from the menu bar.
+Go back to the your google cloud account, select the instance you've been working with (checkbox to the left of the instance), and choose 'Delete' from the menu bar.

 Make sure you can repeat the whole set-up again, *except* for the installation of the SDK -- this only needed to be done once.

 Once you're comfortable with the whole process, you're ready to move on to [part II of this tutorial]()!